Rating cut piles pressure on Spain to seek aid

 MADRID (Reuters) - Spain faced renewed pressure to take the politically humiliating step of seeking sovereign aid on Thursday after a credit agency cut its rating to near junk, triggering a spike in its borrowing costs.

-Standard and Poor’s said recession was limiting Spain’s options on policy and said Madrid’s delay in asking for aid could drag on the new rating, which it kept on negative outlook - indicating another cut is in prospect.
+Standard and Poor’s said the country’s deepening recession was a factor limiting the government’s options for dealing with its financial problems, adding that Madrid’s reluctance to apply for aid was a potential drag on the new rating, which it placed on a negative outlook.

 Another headache for the government came with data showing consumer prices rose at their fastest pace in 16 months in September, further depressing demand among cash-strapped consumers.